harveyfullstack/deta-space-anything/README.md

 # How To Run
 `npm start`
 # Implications
-This application removes many mandatory security features built in to a standard web browser.
-This project is purely for educational purposes — please be aware of what you're doing.
+This application removes a mandatory security feature built in to standard web browsers.
+This project is purely for educational purposes and is a proof-of-concept — please be aware of what you're doing.